Care & Maintenance for all Products

 Whilst Concrete is a great product for the outdoors and weather exposed areas, we recommend not leaving items on the concrete benchtop/surface.
 Marking or discolouration could occur if moisture becomes trapped (as mentioned above).

 While durable, both concrete and natural stones like marble are ‘brittle’ materials, as opposed to ‘elastic’ materials (since it’s not plastic).
 Whilst it is difficult to chip, it is possible.
 Mitchell Bink Concrete Design can send our clients a similar coloured grout/fill mix to help fill the area that has been chipped.
 This will not completely disguise the area but will fill it.

 Do not place hot pots, hot pans, hot baking trays, hair straighteners etc directly on the surface as this can damage the sealer.
 Use something like a chopping board or trivet as a barrier.

 Avoid excess weight being placed on your concrete product (for e.g. standing on your concrete piece).
 This more so applies for areas with no support underneath such as overhang on a kitchen benchtop, the centre or edge of a dining table top or benchseat.
 This could cause the piece to crack or sag overtime.

-It is important to follow the steps under Trapping Water and Other Liquids to ensure certain objects aren’t sitting directly on your benchtop and have some form of decorative dish/plate underneath to minimise the chance of marking or discolouration.
+If you see water pooling down the sides or at the bottom of your integrated sink, wipe over it.
+This will aid in long term appearance and minimise possible discolouration.
+It is important to follow the steps under Trapping Water and Other Liquids in Care & Maintenance to ensure certain objects aren’t sitting directly on your concrete vanity top.
+Use some form of decorative dish or plate to minimise the chance of marking or discolouration.